Formerly W3CPO, now

 After 2 years of service, this rig has developed the annoying habit of dropping into QRP mode without warning.
 It still gets great audio reports even in QRP, but it happens without warning, so if you're DX'ing, you may face a big embarrassment.
 I've isolated the problem to the PA board, which is a huge hassle to remove.
 I may list it on eBay for "Parts or not working".
 I have an Atlas 210X that has never failed me, so that will become my portable rig for now.

 The dial and meter lamps are LEDs.
-It LOOKS cool, but what good is an unreliable radio?
+It LOOKS cool.

 Here's another picture of the HQ-170C, circa 1976.
 I had it wired into my stereo system in a little house I lived in way up on a hill above Oglebay Park in Wheeling WV.
 Note the EICO 460 O'scope, that I built as a teen.
 The Kenwood Pulse Count Stereo tuner in the picture had V & H outputs for a scope to allow precise antenna alignment.
 I wish I had moved that can of Lysol before I took this picture, though.